splanck/vtop/README.md

 - Press `i` to hide or show processes with zero CPU usage.
 - Press `Z` to cycle through color schemes.
 - Press `x` to toggle highlighting of the sorted column.
+- Press `b` to toggle bold text in the process list.
 - Press `S` to toggle cumulative CPU time.
 - Press `I` to toggle Irix mode (no CPU scaling).
 - Press `E` to cycle through memory units used for display.